PieOfficial/Pie/README.md

 # ***Pie***
-Pie is a build system designed for the purpose of power, speed, and productivity. general purpose build tool that combines ease of use with high efficiency.
+Pie is a build system designed for power, speed, and productivity.
+A general purpose build tool that combines ease of use with high efficiency.
 It is very easy to use syntactically, and also provides great build times!
-Pie is free and open-source and is written in C++.
-It is designed to be easy to use, extensible, and fast.
+Pie is free and open-source and is written in C++ and C. It is designed to be easy to use, extensible, and fast.
 Pie is similar to cmake(A Building system).
  - [Introduction](#Pie)
 - [Building](#Building)
 - [Licensing](#licensing)